pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 using a text editor.
 PythonAnywhere has a Python-specific text editor built in.
 Let's go check it out now.

-Go back to the Dashboard by clicking the PythonAnywhere logo above, then click through to the **Files** tab.
+Go back to the Dashboard by clicking the PythonAnywhere logo above, click on the `Open another file` button under the Recent Files section.

-Type *hello.py* into the input box that says "enter a new file name", and hit Enter.
+Type */home/<your-username>/hello.py* into the dialog box that pops up and create a new file.

 ----

 That should have opened up a text editor.
-Let's try using it to write some more Python code
+Let's try using it to write some more Python code:

     from datetime import datetime
     print("Hello, the time is {}".format(datetime.now()))

 You can save your file, and if you wanted to you could go back to a Bash console and run it from the command-line with `python3.6 hello.py`.
-But there's a shortcut right on this page -- click the "Save and Run" button (the black one with the three python chevrons, **>>>**)
+But there's a shortcut right on this page -- click the light blue button that says `>>> Run` to save and run your file.

 > (you may need to hit "allow popups" in your browser, then try a second time
 > to see the new console appear)